deeppavlov/chatsky/CONTRIBUTING.md

 poetry run poe docs
 ```

+Note that you'll need `pandoc` installed on your system in order to build docs.

 After that `docs/build` dir will be created and you can open index file `docs/build/index.html` in your browser of choice.

 #### Documentation links